SJTU-Multicopter/crop_height/README.md

 	1. start roscore

-	2. make sure mavros and RPLidar node are running
+	2. make sure mavros node is running

-	3. run 'rosrun crop_height crop_height'
+	3. run 'rosrun crop_height crop_height' or 'roslaunch crop_height crop_height.launch'

 The height to the ground is published in the rostopic crop_dist